Paulson-2004/aptitude/Izeon Innovative Sample Aptitde.md

 ### **Q7.**

-6 for ₹1, find selling price to gain 20%.
+.Vendor brought toffees at 6 for a rupee.
+How many for a rupee must he be selling to gain 20%?
+a) 3   b) 4   c) 5   d) 6

 **Solution:**